French COVID-19 intensive care patient numbers rise again | Health

-France on Sunday recorded a further rise in the number of COVID-19 patients in intensive care units to 4,872 from 4,766 the previous day, health ministry data showed.
+France on Sunday recorded a further rise in the number of COVID-19 patients in intensive care units to a new high for this year, health ministry data showed, as doctors warned a third wave of infections could soon overwhelm hospitals.

+There were 4,872 ICU patients being treated for COVID-19, up from 4,791 on Saturday, the data showed.
+That was close to a mid-November peak during France's second wave of the virus though well below a high of about 7,000 in April last year.
+The overall number of COVID-19 patients in hospital rose to 27,712 from 27,259.

+A group of 41 hospital doctors in the Paris region signed an article in Sunday newspaper Le Journal du Dimanche warning they risk having to start choosing between patients for emergency treatment.
+Scientists have argued that the government's partial lockdown measures targeting high-infection zones like Paris are inadequate faced with fast-spreading coronavirus variants.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)